“Quality is never an accident. It is always the result of intelligent effort.”

 Whereas lean is more of a broad-based organizational philosophy, six sigma can be effectively compartmentalized in particular six sigma projects.
 Often, the best way to implement six sigma in an organization is by building a team of six sigma experts to be used more in a SWAT team or tiger team approach, where the team is used on some of the most pressing issues and opportunities in an organization.

-Beyond the scope of adoption with six sigma, the typical project and team best practices hold true with six sigma, including empowering the team, assembling the team with the right mix of skills and experience, focusing the team on objective goals, providing them with the environment, support, and resources necessary to be successful, and holding the team accountable to results.
+Beyond the scope of adoption with six sigma, the typical project and team best practices hold true with six sigma, including empowering the team, assembling the team with the right mix of skills and experience, focusing the team on objective goals, and providing them with the environment, support, and resources necessary to be successful, and holding the team accountable to results.